decidim/decidim/docs/services/maps.md

 https://github.com/jperelli/osm-static-maps#3-standalone-sample-server

-In this example, we assume you have used the following domain for the static maps image server:
+In the example configuration, we assume you have used the following domain for the static maps image server:

 https://staticmap.example.org